d8v3h31n/peg-multimarkdown-x/README.markdown

 To create a complete LaTeX document, you can process your file as a snippet, and then place it in a LaTeX template that you already have.
 Alternatively, you can use metadata to trigger the creation of a complete document.
-You can use the `LaTeX Include` metadata to insert a `\include{file}` command.
+You can use the `LaTeX Input` metadata to insert a `\input{file}` command.
 You can then store various template files in your texmf directory and call them with metadata, or with embedded raw LaTeX commands in your document.
 For example:

-	Latex include:		mmd-memoir-header
+	Latex input:		mmd-memoir-header
-	Latex include:		mmd-memoir-layout
+	Latex input:		mmd-memoir-layout
 	Title:				Sample MultiMarkdown Document
 	Author:				Fletcher T. Penney
-	latex include:		mmd-memoir-frontmatter
+	latex input:		mmd-memoir-frontmatter
 	latex footer:		mmd-memoir-footer

 This would include several template files in the order that you see.
 The